thanhvu0895/NodeJS-MovieTheater-Management/readme.md

 Users can add theaters and their banner through the database.
 Those information will be saved to the database.

 ### Idea for this project:
-- Create a "login with Facebook" button for the swagger
+- Create a "login with Facebook" function